EdwinVW/msrm-dashboard/README.md

 The web.config contains the connection-string to connect to the database and the URL to the RM website for approvers.
 The user used to connect to the database must have read-access to the following tables:

+- Environment
+- ReleaseStatus
+- ReleaseStepStatus
 - ReleaseV2
 - ReleaseV2Component
-- ReleaseStatus
 - ReleaseV2StageWorkflow
+- ReleaseV2Step
+- SecurityGroup
 - Stage
+- StageStepType
 - StageType
-- Environment
-- ReleaseV2Step
-- StageStepType
-- ReleaseStepStatus
+- User

 The WebAPI exposes 2 resources: